WALLACE Y-DNA PROJECT

 Ritter Connection and Results

-• One of the more interesting and puzzling findings of our DNA
+• One of the more interesting findings of our DNA

-results are a possible connection to the Ritter family of Moore
+results is the connection to the Ritter family of Moore

 There is no known direct relationship between Everet Wallace and

 Jesse Ritter but the DNA results clearly show a close one.
 According to FamilyTreeDNA, the level of this match indicates there is 62% chance that the Wallace and Ritters share a common male ancestor within 6 generations, 84% chance within 8 generations and 94% within 10 generations.
 Given these results it is very likely that further back either Everet Wallace’s father or

 grandfather was a Ritter or that Jesse Ritter, Sr.’s father or

 grandfather was a Wallace.
 New evidence indicates that Jesse Ritter was married to Susannah Wallace further adding to the mystery.
 An interesting piece of